yousefelassal/quote-cron/README.md

 > There are two ways to slide easily through life: to believe everything or to doubt everything; both ways save us from thinking.

 > Just trust yourself, then you will know how to live.

+> A lot of people give up just before theyre about to make it.
+You know you never know when that next obstacle is going to be the last one.